AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 sidebar_position: 3
 ---

-## Why AdGuard Home doesn’t block ads or threats? {#doesntblock}
+## Why doesn’t AdGuard Home block ads or threats? {#doesntblock}

 Suppose that you want AdGuard Home to block `somebadsite.com` but for some reason it doesn’t.
-Let’s try to resolve this issue.
+Let’s try to solve this problem.

-Most likely you didn’t configure your device to use AdGuard Home as its default DNS server.
-To check if you’re using AdGuard Home as the default DNS server:
+Most likely, you haven’t configured your device to use AdGuard Home as the default DNS server.
+To check if you’re using AdGuard Home as your default DNS server:

 1. On Windows, open a Terminal window (*Start* → *Run* → `cmd.exe`).
 On other systems, open your Terminal application.